Second-order properties and central limit theorems for geometric functionals of Boolean models: Positive definiteness

-for $K\in\mathcal{K}^d$, with a constant $\tilde{\beta}(\psi_k)$ which only depends on $\psi_k$.
-By Theorem \ref{thm:variance}, for $k,l\in \{0,\ldots,d\}$, the asymptotic covariances $\sigma_{\psi_k,\psi_l}$ exist under the assumption \eqref{vi2}.
+By Theorem~\ref{thm:variance}, for $k,l\in\{0,\ldots,d\}$, the asymptotic covariances $\sigma_{\psi_k,\psi_l}$ exist under the assumption \eqref{vi2}.
 The following theorem shows that the asymptotic covariance matrix is positive definite.
 In particular, the result applies to the intrinsic volumes $V_0,\ldots,V_d$, which also means that their asymptotic variances are strictly positive.

 \begin{theorem} Let the preceding assumptions and \eqref{vi2} be satisfied.
-Moreover assume that the typical grain $Z_0$ has non-empty interior with positive probability.
-Then the covariance matrix $\Sigma:=\left(\sigma_{\psi_k,\psi_l}\right)_{k,l=0,\hdots,d}$ is positive definite. \end{theorem}
+Moreover, assume that the typical grain $Z_0$ has nonempty interior with positive probability.
+Then the covariance matrix $\Sigma:= (\sigma_{\psi_k,\psi_l} )_{k,l=0,\ldots,d}$ is positive definite. \end{theorem}